2014 Graduates Are the Most Indebted College Class in the History of Everything

 If we’re looking solely at numbers, I’d argue that the answer to whether it’s worth it is a little more complicated than simply “yes” or “no.” The WSJ notes that in 2012, workers with a bachelor’s degree were making a median salary of $46,900 a year, while the average student loan balance for people younger than 30 was $21,400; according to these numbers, then, it looks like most former students are making enough to pay back their debts.
 But there a number of problems, too: Between 2005 and 2012, the average student loan debts has risen 35 percent, while the median salary has dropped by 2.2 percent, which means the gap between debt and salary is growing.

-ever-widening funnel?
+See that ever-widening funnel?
 It’s giving me major anxiety just looking at it.

 Furthermore, unemployment is still a major issue — a huge number of college graduates don’t have jobs waiting for them when they leave school (architecture majors seem to have it the worst: Their unemployment rate is a whopping 12.8 percent).
 And it’s not that they’re unqualified or anything; it’s just because the job market is still pretty abysmal.
 Add to that how expensive the city you live in is, and, well… you can see how thorny it starts to get.